 Exiting the Church:

 We ask that you take everything with you.
 We will all exit the Church at the end of the service and not linger in the building as it will be cleaned and sanitized.
 If you have any questions or concerns, please speak with an Elder or the Pastor.
 We are taking precautions to ensure your safety and health.
-Remember, we are starting slowly, not rushing things to be on the safe side.

 We are aware that some of you are more vulnerable to the Coronavirus and will not participate based on your own risk factors and concerns.
 According to the CDC those with higher risk factors include: